3. Semantic Errors

 . dereferencing a relative pointer

-. loading or storing processor state
+. loading or storing processor state (wizards only)

 This is flagged as an error in CHECKED regions only.
 Note that the default safety attribute of a proc or signal type depends upon whether CEDAR appears in the header of the module defining the type.